finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Edit Deck List in the Deck Save Menu
 - Support multiple card backs
 - Support more than 1 card face (DFC)
+- Allow cards to snap to each other when moving them

 ## Icebox
 - Tech: Replace SwipeManager